 People have described attending university as the gateway to adulthood.
-I definitely didn’t feel like an adult I felt like I was enrolled in a never-ending course about learning how to master the concept of adulting.
-University is very fast-paced so I learned the importance of time management but five years later and I still haven’t mastered the skill.
-You have to learn how to handle stress and balance your workload while working part-time, can’t say I did that well.
-You have to learn how to handle more responsibility all while trying to be an excellent student.
+I definitely didn’t feel like an adult.
+It’s just a time in your life where you’re learning how to master the concept of adulting.
+University is very fast-paced so I learned the importance of time management.
+You have to learn how to handle stress and balance your workload with the other responsibilities you have, can’t say I did that well.
 It’s truly a time where you’re a hot mess in constant confusion, but you’re just trying to push through.

-I know this may seem obvious but university (at least in Canada) is definitely not like the movies.
+University in Canada is definitely not like the movies.
 After watching movies like Legally Blonde and Sydney White I had expectations but was left disappointed.
-Sororities aren’t common in Canadian universities and there were no acapella groups.
-Regardless of the lack of secret societies, here’s what I learned during my time in university.
+Sororities aren’t common in Canadian universities and they’re no acapella groups.
+Regardless of the lack of secret societies, I decided to share what I learned during my time in university with all of you.

 1) Don’t Be Pushed Into Doing Something You Don’t Want To Do